lpsinger/userguide/README.rst

         | Sincerely yours,
         | *YOUR NAME HERE*
-        | for the LIGO and Virgo Collaborations
+        | for the LIGO, Virgo, and KAGRA Collaborations
         |

         Version *NN* (*YYYY*-*MM*-*DD*)